jshawatsplunk/built-in-dashboards/README.md

 ## Notes

+* This does **not** export a dashboard's data links.
+The issue being that the "target" dashboard would be a static ID and not a Terraform asset.
+Slippery slope there.
-If your SignalFx key begins with a hyphen you will need to use an equal sign like so: `--key=-someKeyHere`.
+* If your SignalFx key begins with a hyphen you will need to use an equal sign like so: `--key=-someKeyHere`.

-The exporter does some regex surgery out the outputted HCL.
+* The exporter does some regex surgery out the emitted HCL.
 By default it excludes computed fields `id` and `url` as well as the problematic `tags` field, which is deprecated.
 It also removes the "bounds" values for axes that are just fixed values and bare `viz_options` fields that only specify a label and no other information.
 The latter can cause weird problems on creation.